For information of what the Commission on the Status of Women (CSW) is, check out our resource on the CSW.

 We are going as part of the CSW Alliance and NAWO.

-See the NAWO’s Report (Pdf) on Sustainable Develpment Goals (SDGs) European Indicators (28th Jan 2016)
+See the NAWO’s Report PDF on Sustainable Development Goals (SDGs) European Indicators (28th Jan 2016)

 UN Women, United Nations Inter-Agency Support Group for the Convention on the Rights of Persons with Disabilities (IASG)